shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 {: .box-warning}
 **PCI Terms are Not Interchangeable**:  PCI has also reinforced its use of different terms for different types of data processed during payment card transactions.
 Different terms are purposely used to provide context around the security requirements required for the various data elements present in payment card transaction processing. <br><br>For example- if PCI DSS states that the PAN needs encrypted, they are only requiring encryption of PAN and not the broader family of cardholder data.

+### Use of Third-Party Service Providers (Requirement 12.8):

+* **When relying on Third Party Service Providers to demonstrate PCI DSS Compliance:**
+  * Third parties do not need to be PCI DSS certified for the assessed organization to become certified **BUT**
+  * If a third party is used to meet a PCI requirement, the organization cannot be compliant without the third party also demonstrating they meet the requirements.
+  * Third party compliance must be validated via their Attestation Of Compliance, **OR** via the organization's PCI assessment extending to the third party (referred to as an **on-demand assessment**).
+  * The third party service provider's evidence of compliance can be obtained via the Payment Brand List(s) of PCI DSS Compliant Service Providers (e.g., (Visa)[https://www.visa.com/splisting/searchGrsp.do]) if it is clear that the certification is related to the services used.

+### Approaches for Implementing and Validating PCI DSS

+Organizations now have two approaches for implementing and validating PCI DSS.
+Organizations now have more flexibility in demonstrating compliance and obtaining certification.

+* **Defined Approach:** Follows current PCI DSS requirements and the testing procedures provide a defined methodology for meeting all security objectives.
+* **Customize Approach:** This new approach allows the organization to develop its controls to meet the security objectives.
+This approach should only be undertaken by a mature organization with well-established security programs.
+This approach is more appropriate for organizations utilizing newer technologies.
+The updated PCI DSS standard provides two appendices with templates to follow to complete the customized approach.

 ### Other Highlights of Note
 A few other pieces of interesting information were shared in the PCI DSS 4.0 highlighted updates.